Bonobo: Profile and Information

 Description

 The bonobo is generally tipped to be more graceful than the common chimpanzee.
-Although in terms of mass and weight, a large male chimpanzee surpasses the Bonobo.
+However, a large male chimpanzee surpasses the Bonobo in mass and weight.

-The two species actually largely coincide in body size.
+The two species largely coincide in body size.
 Adult female bonobos are slightly smaller than adult males.
-The adult males usually weigh 75-132lbs as compared to that of the adult female which is 66lbs.
+Adult males usually weigh 75- 132 pounds compared to adult females, who weigh 66 pounds.

 On all fours, from the nose to the torso, the length of the Bonobo is between 28-33in.
-The head of the Bonobo is moderately small as compared to that of the common chimpanzee with a less pronounced forehead crest over the eyes.
+The head of the Bonobo is moderately small compared to that of the common chimpanzee, with a less pronounced forehead crest over the eyes.

-In terms of facial description, the Bonobo has a black face, small ears, pink lips, wide nostrils, long hair that forms a pathway on the head.
-The breasts of the female Bonobo are more pronounced compared to that of the other female apes but not as pronounced as those of humans.
+In terms of facial description, the Bonobo has a black face, small ears, pink lips, wide nostrils, and long hair that forms a pathway on the head.
+The breasts of the female Bonobo are more pronounced than those of the other female apes but not as pronounced as those of humans.

-The posture and the physical features of the Bonobo give it an appearance very similar to that of humans to those of the common chimpanzee
+The posture and the physical features of the Bonobo give it an appearance that is very similar to that of humans, as well as that of the common chimpanzee.

-There is a deviation in the facial characteristics of the Bonobo just like in the case of humans, which is very important for facial recognition during social interaction among the Bonobos.
+There is a deviation in the facial characteristics of the bonobos, just like in the case of humans, which is very important for facial recognition during social interaction among the Bonobos.

-It has been shown through Multivariate analysis that Bonobos are neotenized more than the common chimpanzee taking into cognizance such characteristics as the moderately long trunk length of the bonobo, though this analysis has been a topic of controversy among other researchers.
+It has been shown through Multivariate analysis that Bonobos are neotenized more than the common chimpanzee, taking into cognizance such characteristics as the moderately long trunk length of the bonobo.
+However, this analysis has been controversial among other researchers.

 Behavior